msf8/Red_Square_Alumix_68_Yotei_SignalRGB_plugin/README.md

 - The Fn key is handled internally by the keyboard firmware and does not produce a normal key event, so SignalRGB reactive effects cannot react to Fn presses.
 - Caps Lock and Win Lock indicators are not preserved while direct RGB streaming is active.
-- The plugin was tested only with hardware revision `0130`.
+- The plugin has been tested only with firmware version `1.30`.
 - The official Red Square configurator should not control the keyboard at the same time as SignalRGB.

 ## Technical details